nymea/nymea-docs/src/pages/documentation/developers/integrations/thing-class.md

 Things can have settings.
 Thing settings are very similar to the params used during setup, however, they can be changed at runtime, without having to reconfigure a thing.
 Settings can be used allow changing the behavior of a thing by the user.
 Settings must not affect the basic connectivity to a thing or impair the basic functionality.

 For instance, a Buetooth device with a small battery might not be possible to be connected all the time in order to not drain the battery.
 Such a device might need to be polled regularly.
-However, for some use cases (i.e. measuring a plant’s soil moisture) a polling interval of once per hour might be enough, while for other use cases (i.e. triggering an alarm when something gets moist) a much more frequent interval might be required.
+However, for some use cases (i.e. measuring a plant’s soil moisture) a polling interval of once per hour might be enough, while for other use cases (i.e. triggering an alarm when water leakage is detected) a much more frequent interval might be required.
 To have the plugin catering for both use cases, thing settings can be implemented to provide a "polling interval" setting.

 Settings are defined using the `settingsTypes` property in the [plugins JSON](plugin-json#thing-classes) file and will be attached to every thing created in the system.
 The plugin developer may [access those settings](plugin-code#settings) during the [setup](plugin-code#setup) or any later point.
 If the settings of a thing change, the plugin will be notified about the change.